JFKTRSDAKIDHIKA/JFKTRSDAKIDHIKA.github.io/_pages/about.md

   - /about.html
 ---

 Shuao Jia is currently a fourth-year undergraduate student in Communication Engineering at the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications (BUPT).
-His research interests include computer architecture, VLSI and circuit design, and design automation.
-He has published two first-author papers at top EDA conferences (ICCAD and ASP-DAC).
+His research interests include computer architecture, VLSI and circuit design, and electronic design automation (EDA).
+He has published two first-author papers at leading EDA conferences, including ICCAD and ASP-DAC.
+He will join the Shanghai Institute of Semiconductor Innovation (SISI) as a doctoral student in Fall 2027, where he will work on compelling challenges across the computing stack, spanning algorithms, systems, architecture, circuits, EDA, devices, and materials.

 ## Education